 We know that having an intranet software in place can help your team work more efficiently and effectively.
 But what are some other advantages of using an intranet in your organization?

 If you’re working in a multi-location workplace where one person’s from France and the other’s from Pakistan, an intranet can become a central hub for your team.

 From discussions about on-going projects to sharing important company news (and to even managing content within the software), an intranet does it all.

-Friday helps with this mission with asynchronous meeting routines and updates to help your team communicate in a remote environment.
+Friday helps with this mission with asynchronous meeting check-ins and updates to help your team communicate in a remote environment.

-You can set up routines within Friday for daily stand-ups, weekly check-ins, project kickoff meetings, one-on-one meetings, and even gather agenda items before a meeting.
+You can set up check-ins within Friday for daily stand-ups, weekly check-ins, project kickoff meetings, one-on-one meetings, and even gather agenda items before a meeting.

 How Friday Helps